blacklanternsecurity/bbot/README.md

 # Credit

 BBOT is written by @TheTechromancer.
-Web hacking in BBOT is made possible by @liquidsec, who wrote most of the web-oriented modules and helpers.
+Web hacking in BBOT is made possible by @liquidsec, who wrote most of the web modules and helpers.

 Very special thanks to the following people who made BBOT possible:

 - @kerrymilan for his Neo4j and Ansible expertise
-- Steve Micallef (@smicallef) for creating Spiderfoot, by which BBOT is heavily inspired
+- Steve Micallef (@smicallef) for creating Spiderfoot
 - Aleksei Kornev (@alekseiko) for allowing us ownership of the bbot Pypi repository <3